Bubble-Protocol/blog/intro-to-constrained-evolvability.md

 image-width: full
 ---

-# Unlocking the Future of NFTs with Constrained Evolvability

 ## Introduction
 Non-fungible tokens (NFTs) have captivated the digital world, offering a unique way to own and trade digital assets.
 However, most NFTs today are static, their vision and utility frozen in time.
 Enter the concept of constrained evolvability (CE) — an idea set to transform NFTs from mere collectibles into dynamic, interactive assets.